VFPLegacy/FoxServer/README.md

 # Get Excited

+Each FoxServer project comes with a set of macros that simplify writing code and improve readability, this way the code becomes more idiomatic since the macros abstract all the syntax of object-oriented programming.

 ## Licencia

 Este proyecto se distribuye bajo la Licencia MIT.
 Consulta el archivo LICENSE para más detalles.